dart-lang/language/working/0546-patterns/patterns-feature-specification.md

-var String str = 'redundant';     // Variable. var str as String = 'weird';      // Cast. var definitely! = maybe;          // Null-assert. var (pointless) = 'parentheses';  // Grouping.
+var String str = 'redundant';     // Variable. var str as String = 'weird';      // Cast. var definitely! = maybe;          // Null-assert.
 ```

+Allowing parentheses gives users an escape hatch if they really want to use an
+unusual pattern there.

 **TODO: Should we support destructuring in `const` declarations?**

-This new rule is incorporated into the existing rules for declaring variables
+The new rules are incorporated into the existing productions for declaring
-like so:
+variables like so:

 ```
 localVariableDeclaration ::=